MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - The Corporations Act 2001 (Cth), including, without limitation, in respect of MI’s register of members.

-MI primarily collects personal information from the individual, either personally; in forms, surveys, other documents or correspondence; by telephone, mail, email or via its website1.
+MI primarily collects personal information from you, either personally; in forms, surveys, other documents or correspondence; by telephone, mail, email or via its website.
+MI will not collect personal information from its website unless it is provided voluntarily.
 In certain circumstances MI may collect personal information from third parties, including but not limited to landholding and crop data from stakeholder associations, title searches from Land & Property Information, Personal Properties and Securities Register data, governmental landholding and property records, maps and infrastructure documentation.

 Purposes of collection, holding, use and disclosure of personal information